 This month’s contribution to #AllAboutFrance blog link up (hosted by Lou Messugo) was inspired by a conversation with a man I bump into often at a cafeteria where I regularly go.

 He is an unassuming pleasant man who is brimming with interesting stories and he was the stimulus for another previous post of mine about this undersea city on the French Riviera.

-Recently, he asked how my blog was going and I told him I am starting a new category ‘Weekend Wanderlust’ and would be writing about various locations for short getaways including Uzès and the Pont du Gard.
+Recently, he asked how my blog was going and I told him I enjoy researching posts about different locations and history.
 He replied ‘Oh there is much to say about the Gard region – have you heard the story about the poisoned bread?’.